ForLearningDataScience/GettingAndCleaningDataCourseProject/README.md

 This repository keeps project files of "Getting and Cleaning Data - Course Project".

 The data set is on wearable computing, and is collected from the accelerometers from the Samsung Galaxy S smartphones.
-It can be accessed from this link:[Human Activity Recognition Using Smartphones Data Set](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
+It can be accessed from this link: [Human Activity Recognition Using Smartphones Data Set](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).

 "CodeBook.md" is a code book that describes the variables, the data, and any transformations or work performed to clean up the data.